Teacher librarian news

 Although courses are taught at a distance, students work closely with faculty and members of their cohort group.
 They gain an ongoing network of supportive colleagues throughout Iowa and beyond.

-A K-12 connection is infused throughout the curriculum.
+A K-12 connection is infused throughout the School Library Studies M.A. program.
 All courses teach literacy and technology skills which students can apply right away in their classrooms and libraries.
 As one student stated, "I have learned so much that has made me a better English teacher."

 The program includes embedded practice in local school libraries.
 Professors connect each student with two mentor teacher librarians in their area who welcome them into brief school practicum visits.